atulkamble/DevOps-MITAOE/Theory/1 SDLC Automation.md

 - **Manual Approval Steps**: You can insert manual approval steps between stages for greater control.
 - **Stage Actions**: Define actions like source, build, test, deploy, and approval in each stage.
 - **All Integrations**: Supports a variety of integrations, including third-party tools like Jenkins, GitHub, and Bitbucket.

-### **Self-Study: Jenkins Architecture**:
-- **Jenkins**: It uses a master-agent architecture where the master orchestrates the builds, and agents execute build tasks.
-It's highly customizable with plugins and can integrate with many tools.

-Let me know if you need further detail on any of these topics!